BenCaiello/isoSegDenoise/README.md

 ## Installation

-Typically, this program would be installed by *>>> pip install palmettobug* as this package will be a listed dependency of PalmettoBUG to be automatically installed with it.

-However, isoSegDenoise can be installed separately from PalmettoBUG if needed -- installation should be as simple as:
+Installation should be as simple as:

+    > pip install isosegdenoise

+If you do not want to use the original, tensorflow version of the DeepCell / Mesmer model.
+Instead a ONNX-converted version of that model will be used inside
+PyTorch. **If you do want the original tensorflow model, use the command:**

-    > pip install isoSegDenoise[tensorflow]
+    > pip install isosegdenoise[tensorflow]

+For more information on the two models, see the documentation.

-This should be run in a clean, **Python 3.10** environment (this was developed mainly using conda as the environment manager).
+These installation commands should be run in a clean, **Python 3.10** environment (this was developed mainly using conda as the environment manager).
 It should also be possible to install with *Python 3.9*, but 3.10 is recommended unless you have a reason not to.

-You can try using a onnx / PyTorch model version of the original tensorflow Mesmer model by omitting the [tensorflow] tag (this will not download tensorflow / keras into the environment, and when tensorflow is absent, isoSegDenoise will default to using the Torch model.)

 This program can then be launched -- entirely separately from PalmettoBUG -- by issuing the command: